-A 2009 study showed that just 20 minutes of phys ed helped curb obesity and improve fitness in teens.
+A study showed that just 20 minutes of phys ed helped curb obesity and improve fitness in teens.
 Other studies show that kids' PE doesn’t take away from time spent learning.
-In a 2010 review of this research, the CDC found that physical education has a positive impact on academic performance.
+In a later review of this research, the CDC found that physical education has a positive impact on academic performance.

 Children and teens need at least 60 minutes of physical activity daily, according to health experts.
 PE class can go a long way toward helping them meet that goal.

 How to Help When Your Child Hates PE

 These tips can help you help your child to have a better experience in PE class.